unicorncoder101/unicorncoder101/README.md

 Frontend developer; full stack sometimes.
 -----------------------------------------

-My passion is to create simple yet scalable applications which are both intuitive and visually stunning for the user.
+I enjoy creating software applications that are both visually stunning and intuitive for the user.

 * 🌍  I'm based in Texas y'all!
 * 🧠  I'm learning the MERN stack and scalable cloud based applications.